Emanuele-Saccoliti/Volatility-Surface-Generator/README.md

 - Extracts market data using Yahoo Finance and processes option chains across multiple expirations and strikes.

-- Displays a 3D volatility surface with color gradients showing how implied volatility changes across strike prices and expirations.
+- Displays a 3D volatility surface with color gradients showing how implied volatility changes across strike prices and expirations, providing a clear visualization of the volatility smile and term structure.